Optimal Efficiency of Heat Engines with Finite-Size Heat Baths: Conclusion

 \section{Conclusion}

 In the present article, we have extended Carnot's theorem to finite-size heat baths, and evaluate the accuracy of the prediction of the macroscopic thermodynamics in the finite-particle systems from the statistical mechanical viewpoint.
 We have given an asymptotic expansion of the optimal efficiency of quantum (or classical) heat engines whose heat baths are $n$-particle systems, up to the order of $Q^{2}_{n}/n^2$.
 We have described a concrete work extraction process that attains the optimal efficiency as an energy-preserving unitary time evolution among the heat baths and the work storage.
 During the unitary, The entropy-energy ratio of the work storage is so negligibly small as compared with that of the heat baths, i.e., our optimal work extraction turns the disordered energy of the heat baths to the ordered energy of the work storage.
-We emphasize that our approximate calculation of the optimal efficiency does not assume the existence of the quasi-static operation, unlike the previous researches \cite{Jarzynski,Car1,Car2,Xiao,oldresult1,oldresult2,sagawa1,jacobs,sagawa2,Sekimoto}.
-This difference is very important, because nobody knows whether we can perform the quasi-static operation as a unitary time evolution of the total system or not.
-In order to justify the existence of the quasi-static operation, we have to invoke the thermalization assumption, which is a concept of the macroscopic thermodynamics.
-Because our result does not depend on the existence of the quasi-static operation, our result gives the accuracy of the prediction of the macroscopic thermodynamics in the finite-particle systems from the statistical mechanical viewpoint.
-To be concrete, we have found that the macroscopic thermodynamics predicts the optimal efficiency within the error of the order $O(Q_{n}/n^2)+O(Q^{3}_{n}/n^3)$.